weekiattan/seats/README.md

 For each seat sold the ticket price goes up 5% over the original price of $50.

-When a user types `buy` into the input, consider that seat sold and show the user the price of their seat.
+When a user types anything into the input, consider that seat sold and show the user the price of their seat.

 ### further
 The airline boss requests finer-grained pricing: